notmattlucas/lucas-matt.github.io/_posts/2016-08-05-survivorship-bias.md

 ## Survivorship Bias

-How do you evaluate a success when the failures are nowhere to be seen?
+How do you really evaluate a success when the failures are nowhere to be seen?

 {:refdef: style="text-align: center;"}